 Is charging a service fee legal?
 Do other universities charge a fee for credit card transactions?

 Yes to both.
 Service fees can be charged for processing credit and debit card transactions for student account payments.
 Westfield State does not charge or receive this fee.
 CORE Business Technologies charges this fee to cover the cost of transaction fees assessed by credit card companies.
 Other universities across the country (including other Massachusetts state universities) enlist third party processing companies that charge service fees for credit card transactions.

 Is the service fee refundable?

-No, the 2.5% service fee is nonrefundable even if the payment to which it relates is cancelled, refunded, credited or charged back.
+No, the 2.5% service fee is non-refundable even if the payment to which it relates is canceled, refunded, credited or charged back.
 Service fees must be disputed directly with your credit card company.